 The core technology stays the same, much like the HE1k V2 shake up the Edition X V2’s ultra-thin diaphragm from the V1 remains intact.
 Also, the dual-sided asymmetrical magnet and window shade design are as before and I think that’s important to retain confidence in those thinking of upgrading that they will get something familiar.

 Weight wise the V2 is the exact same as the V1 weighing in at 399g.
 Technical specifications are the same on paper also so it is still rated at 25-ohms and 103dB sensitivity which is very efficient for a planar headphone.

 What Is New?

-By all accounts, the Edition X seems to have been well received by the market and the change push and pull factors largely mirror that of the HE1000 V2 with some additional material improvements.
+By all accounts, Edition X seems to have been well received by the market, and the change push and pull factors largely mirror that of the HE1000 V2 with some additional material improvements.

 The form factor is the same as the HE1000 series except instead of the HE1K organic color scheme comprising of wood veneer cups and reconstituted leather you have a much darker satin black hard plastic finish with a polyester and foam head strap.

 It is complemented by continuing that theme right throughout the packaging with a similarly darkened protective case.
 For all more natural coloring bias, I have to say the more traditional black colors often used by Hifiman have always been their most consistent.